kuriboshi/lips/docs/reference/predicate.md

 inline lisp_t memb(lisp_t atom, lisp_t list)
 ```

-Compares each CAR of the @a list and if @a eq returns the list at
+Compares each CAR of the _list_ and if _eq_ returns the list at that
-that point.
+point.

 Looks for an element _atom_ in _list_ using `eq`, returning the tail with
 that element at the head.
 Returns `nil` if not found.